Why SEO Is Useful For Self-Publishing Authors

 Hopefully, they will stay long enough to read your post or page and notice your book promotion widgets or buy links.

-SEO brings people to your site who have questions or are seeking information.
+Search engines bring people to your site who have questions or are seeking information.

 A static site or page only about your book or books will not gain search rankings.